 In recent years, organizations such as the Machine Intelligence Research Institute (MIRI), Redwood Research, and the Future of Life Institute (FLI) have successfully mobilized public concern about artificial intelligence by framing current systems as precursors to "superintelligence" capable of human extinction.
 As of 2025, the FLI statement calling for prohibition of superintelligence development has gathered over 100,000 signatures from public figures, policymakers, and researchers (Future of Life Institute, 2025).

 This campaign represents a profound category error with serious consequences.
 Large language models (LLMs) are statistical systems that measure patterns in high-dimensional token spaces and generate outputs based on probability distributions.
-They possess no goals, no persistent memory across sessions, no strategic planning capabilities, and no coherent preference structures (Bender et al., 2021).
+They possess no goals, no persistent memory across sessions, no strategic planning capabilities, and no coherent preference structures.
 Treating these measurement tools as potential agents capable of "trying to escape" or "scheming for power" fundamentally misunderstands their architecture and operation.

 2. The Fundamental Category Error